Support for Small Business Owners Struggling During the COVID 19 Pandemic

 Paycheck Protection Program

-The Paycheck Protection Program is a new Small Business Administration (SBA) loan program that helps qualifying small businesses and private non-profits retain their workforce during the COVID-19 pandemic by providing zero-fee loans of up to $10 million to cover payroll and other operating expenses.
-Up to 8 weeks of payroll, mortgage interest, rent, and utility costs can be forgiven.
-Click here for more information on the Paycheck Protection Program or here for more information.
+Update: The American Rescue Planprovided $7.25 billion nationwide for additional first- and second-round Paycheck Protection Program (PPP) loans to small businesses and nonprofits.
+On May 4, 2021, it was announced that the program had run out of funds and that SBA would stop accepting new applications.
+The Paycheck Protection Program is a Small Business Administration (SBA) loan program that helps qualifying small businesses and private non-profits retain their workforce during the COVID-19 pandemic by providing zero-fee loans of up to $10 million to cover payroll and other operating expenses.
+At least 8 and up to 24 week’s worth of payroll, mortgage interest, rent, and utility costs can be forgiven.
+Click herefor more information on the Paycheck Protection Program or here for more information.
+If you are seeking updates on a Second Draw PPP Loan, please visit here for more information.
+More information on the simplified loan forgiveness process enacted in the December 2020 law can be found here.

 Economic Injury Disaster Loans (EIDL) and Loan Advances

+Update: The American Rescue Plan provides an additional $15 billion nationwide of targeted funding for the SBA's economic injury disaster loans (EIDL) emergency advance grants.
 SBA is also available to assist small businesses in the form of an Economic Injury Disaster Loans and Advances.
-The CARES Act allowed for small businesses and private non-profits applying for Economic Injury Disaster Loans to receive an advance of up to $10,000 prior to loan approval.
+The CARES Act allowed small businesses and private non-profits to apply for Economic Injury Disaster Loans and receive an advance of up to $10,000 prior to loan approval.
 The advance does not need to be paid back, even if the applicant is subsequently denied a loan.
 These loans may be used for payroll and other operating expenses.
 Click here for more information.

 Debt Relief for New and Existing SBA Borrowers